20 Smallest Freshwater Aquarium Micro Fish That STAY Small

 I advise you to go for a dozen.

 Feed them on nematode microworms, Tubifex, or Daphnia.
-If you want, you can try raising your own micro-worms at a “farm” which is a great way to feed fish.
-To start the nematode farm you just need:
+If you want, you can raise your micro-worms at a “farm” which is a great way to feed fish.
+To start the nematode farm you just need the following:

 • a small plastic container